Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Changelog
+### v6.0.2
+- Fix problems when trying to disable/enable sensitive props.
+- Fix typo when checking for triggering prop values (meant that props wouldn't set properly during boot).
+- Fix UI info for if a sensitive prop has been set by the module or not.
+- More optimisations of the new code (but it's by no means optimised).

 ### v6.0.1
 - Quickfix update to make the soft reboot when setting props in the late_start service boot stage an option.
 It has the potential for causing issues it seems (mainly on Samsung devices apparently).
 See the documentation for details.
 - Minor UI fixes and optimisations.